grrigore/android-freemarker-templates/README.md

 ## Setup

-Copy the files content to the location of the templates folder:
+Copy the content of `MVP`/`RV` folders to the location of the templates folder:

 `{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/` - Windows

 `{ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other` - Linux

 `/Applications/Android Studio.app/Contents/plugins/android/lib/templates/other/` - MacOS

 ## MVP